Private Nameservers & Authoritative DNS

 - Each hosting account's zone lives in the panel — created when you add the account, updated on changes, and removed when you terminate it.

-- You can still use Cloudflare for domains you prefer to manage there; the built-in authoritative DNS and the optional Cloudflare integration coexist.
+- You can still use Cloudflare for domains you prefer to manage there.
+The built-in authoritative DNS and the optional Cloudflare integration coexist, and the Server Setup page tells you which of the two is currently doing the resolving.

 Troubleshooting